telecasteren/foodiegram/ReadMe.md

 Under no licence p.t.

-## Acknowledgments
+## 🫶 Acknowledgments

-- ChatGPT for text content in titles and captions on posts.
+- ChatGPT for text content in some of the titles and post captions.

 #### Under a free licence on Unsplash for images by: